tagae/btrfs-backup/README.md

 Setup
 -----

+See `btrfs-backup.d/setup` in the `config` branch of the repository.

 Usage
 -----

 Snapshots are taken by specifying a source subvolume, and a target subvolume pool where all snapshots are stored: